nicolamisurati/tm5-900_ros/README.md

 # __User Guide for the repository TM5-900_ROS__

 This repository is made for the project Dynamics of Intelligent Robots and Vehicle of the course held by the Professor Andrea Bonci.
 The authors are Nicola Misurati, Laura Piccini and Valerio Procaccioli.

 ## Prerequisites
-[Ubuntu] 18.04.6 LTS (Bionic Beaver) running; for this project it was necessary to create a virtual machine using [Oracle VM VirtualBox].
+[Ubuntu] 18.04.6 LTS (Bionic Beaver) running.
+For this project it was necessary to create a virtual machine using [Oracle VM VirtualBox].
 It is raccomended to give the VM at least half the RAM available and to reserve about 20 GB for the virtual hard disk.
 [Guest Additions] are also required.

 ### ROS Installation
 [Ros Melodic] is the version required based on the Linux release selected.